The Optimal Sample Complexity of Linear Contracts: Introduction

 This ``pilot study'' is an example of the scenario formalized in the recent seminal work of \cite{duetting2025pseudodimensioncontracts}, which establishes a sample-based learning framework for designing an optimal contract from a finite dataset of fully-profiled agents.
 This framework complements other established models in the literature, each suited for different scenarios.
 For instance, the Bayesian setting models situations where the principal has full distributional knowledge, ideal for full-information and static scenarios.
 In contrast, online learning models address dynamic settings where a contract must be adapted through repeated, real-time interactions with agents.
 The framework of \cite{duetting2025pseudodimensioncontracts} thus captures yet another important real world scenario, the finite sample setting.

 More formally, \cite{duetting2025pseudodimensioncontracts} consider the following framework, which we adopt (almost) and now formally define.
 The environment is fixed by a set of $n$ actions an agent can take, indexed by $[n]=\{1, \dots, n\}$, and $m \ge 2$ possible outcomes, indexed by $[m]=\{1, \dots, m\}$.
-For each outcome $j \in [m]$, the principal receives a known, fixed reward $r_j \ge 0$.
+For each outcome $j \in [m]$, the principal receives a known (both to the principal and the agent), fixed reward $r_j \ge 0$.
 It is assumed that $r_1=0$ and there is at least one outcome with a positive reward.
 An agent is characterized by a private type $\theta=(f,c)$ (i.e., unknown to the principal during live interaction), which consists of two components: \begin{itemize}[noitemsep,topsep=0pt] \item A production function $f=(f_{1},\ldots,f_{n})$, where each $f_i$ is a probability distribution over the $m$ outcomes.
 Specifically, $f_{i,j}$ is the probability of observing outcome $j$ if the agent chooses action $i$. \item A cost vector $c=(c_{1},\ldots,c_{n})$, where $c_i\geq 0$ is the personal cost for the agent to take action $i$.
 We assume that action $1$ is an outside option with zero cost, i.e., $c_1=0$. \end{itemize} The principal designs a contract, which is a payment vector $t=(t_{1},\ldots,t_{m})$ where $t_j \ge 0$.
 If outcome $j$ occurs, the agent is paid $t_j$.
 Given a contract $t$, an agent of type $\theta$ will choose an action $i \in [n]$ to maximize their own expected utility:

 The principal's utility depends on which action the agent takes.
-Assuming the agent breaks ties in the principal's favor, the agent chooses the action $i^{*}(\theta, t)$ that maximizes the principal's utility from the set of the agent's own best actions (those maximizing \cref{eq:agent_utility}).
-The principal's utility for a given type $\theta$ is then:
+Assuming the agent breaks ties in the principal's favor, the agent chooses the action $i^{*}(\theta, t)$ that maximizes the principal's utility from the set of the agent's own best actions (those maximizing \cref{eq:agent_utility}).\footnote{This principal-favoring tie-breaking convention seems to be standard in the algorithmic contract theory literature; see, e.g., \cite{dutting2019simple,xiao2020optimalcommoncontract,CastiglioniM021,DuettingFTC24,duetting2025pseudodimensioncontracts}.} The principal's utility for a given type $\theta$ is then: